learn-academy-2022-golf/apartment-app/README.md

 ### Apartment Data Specs
 Part of your responsibility will be to build out robust tests both for models and for requests.
 Tests you will need are:

 REQUEST:
-- for many apartments
-- for a single apartment
-- for authorized apartments
+- to ensure a user can see all apartments
+- to ensure a user can see all apartments that belong to them
-- to make a new apartment
+- to ensure a user can make a new apartment
-- for error when when you make a new an apartment without every field
+- to ensure a user can update an apartment
-- for error when you try to make an apartment without being logged in
+- to ensure a user can remove an apartment
-- to take an existing apartment and change its values
+- to ensure a user cannot make a new apartment with nil values
+- to ensure an error will be thrown if an unregistered user tried to make an apartment
-- for error when you try to edit an apartment that doesn't belong to you
+- to ensure an error will be thrown if a user tries to edit an apartment that doesn't belong to them
-- to get rid of an apartment from the database
-- for error when you try to to get rid of an apartment that doesn't belong to you
+- to ensure an error will be thrown if a user tries to delete an apartment that doesn't belong to them

 MODELS:
-- for many apartments
-- for a single apartment
-- for authorized apartments
-- to make a new apartment
+- to ensure apartment is valid
-- for error when when you make a new an apartment without every field
+- to ensure a user cannot make a new apartment with nil values
-- for error when when you make a new an apartment that already exists in the database
+- to ensure a user cannot make a new apartment that already exists in the database
-- for error when you try to make an apartment without a user being associated with it
-- to take an existing apartment and change its values
+- to ensure a user cannot update an apartment with nil values
-- for error when you try to edit an apartment that doesn't belong to you
-- to get rid of an apartment from the database
+- to ensure a user cannot update another user's apartment
-- for error when you try to to get rid of an apartment that doesn't belong to you

-**The following code will not work but is here to get your started**
+**The following code is a mock and does not work but is here to get your started.**
 ```ruby
 require 'rails_helper'